-This offence punishes anyone who directly or indirectly misuses inside information they have received (i) because they are a member of the Board of Directors, management or supervisory body of the issuer; (ii) because they participate in the capital of the issuer; or (iii) because they hold a position or function in relation to their working or professional activities; (iv) as a result of the preparation or commission of a crime (e.g. " Intrusion into a computer system and extraction of inside information").
+This offence punishes anyone who directly or indirectly misuses inside information they have received (i) because they are a member of the Board of Directors, management or control body of the issuer; (ii) because they participate in the capital of the issuer; or (iii) because they hold a position or function in relation to their working or professional activities; (iv) as a result of the preparation or commission of a crime (e.g. " Intrusion into a computer system and extraction of inside information "); (v) for reasons other than those listed.

-Any of the above-named persons commits an offence if48:
+Any of the above-named persons commits an offence if:

-- a) who buys, sells or carries out other operations49 on financial instruments either directly or indirectly on their own account or on behalf of a third party, using that information (insider trading); - discloses that information outside of the normal exercise of their work or professional or outside of a market survey in accordance with Article 11 (tipping); - c) recommends to, or induces other people to carry out any of the above operations, on the strength of that information (tuyautage).
+- a) who buys, sells or carries out other operations57 on financial instruments either directly or indirectly on their own account or on behalf of a third party, using that information (insider trading); - b) discloses that information outside of the normal exercise of their work or professional or outside of a market survey in accordance with Article 11 (tipping); - c) recommends to, or induces other people to carry out any of the above operations in letter a), on the strength of that information (tuyautage).

-Insider information means information "of a specific nature which has not been made public50 and which concerns, directly or indirectly, one or more issuers of financial instruments or one or more financial instruments which, if made public, may have a significant impact on the prices of those financial instruments or on the prices of related derivatives51".
+Insider information means information "of a specific nature which has not been made public58 and which concerns, directly or indirectly, one or more issuers of financial instruments or one or more financial instruments which, if made public, may have a significant impact on the prices of those financial instruments or on the prices of related derivatives59".